derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself.md

 ```
 - Define coupling and cohesion and fill in the blanks and explain your reasoning:
 	- As programmers, we want "__ coupling, __ cohesion".
 - What is `variant` and how do we use it?
+What does `holds_alternative` do?
+Provide an example of variant being used between an integer and double.
 - TODO Do Lesson 23 here